 Elora Gabriel, The Green Willow Tree

-Candida or Yeast: Diabetes, Hormonal Imbalances and Your Thyroid.
+Candida or Yeast: Diabetes, Hormonal Imbalances and Your Thyroid

 First a quick review of the candida overgrowth problem.
-Candida is a type of yeast which naturally lives in the body, mostly in the digestive or intestinal tract.
+Candida is a type of yeast that naturally lives in the body, mostly in the digestive or intestinal tract.
 In a healthy body it lives symbiotically with friendly bacteria that also inhabit our gut.
-With the use of broad spectrum antibiotics, birth control pills, excess intake of sweets, and so on, candida yeast takes over, driving out beneficial bacteria and colonizing other parts of the body as well as throwing off digestion and absorption in the digestive tract.
+With the use of broad-spectrum antibiotics, birth control pills, excess intake of sweets, and so on, candida yeast takes over, driving out beneficial bacteria and colonizing other parts of the body as well as throwing off digestion and absorption in the digestive tract.
 Almost all of us have used antibiotics, some repeatedly.
 And our average sugar consumption is now tens or hundreds of times as much as that of our ancestors.
 Therefore, it would not be surprising to find a high percentage of humans today harboring some degree of candidiasis.

 Obvious symptoms of candidiasis: